neilyoung/t265pose/README.md

 Below we have the reference frame of a forward looking camera, USB port right: Y is determined by the gravity, X points right, Z is positive towards the back.

 > Note: This axis alignment must not always be of that kind.
-Refer [to the original Intel documentation](https://github.com/IntelRealSense/librealsense/blob/master/doc/t265.md) for what happens, if the camera is started e.g. looking downwards.
+Refer [to the original Intel RealSense documentation](https://github.com/IntelRealSense/librealsense/blob/master/doc/t265.md) for what happens, if the camera is started e.g. looking downwards.

 ![t265_reference_frame](https://user-images.githubusercontent.com/731020/73137688-2b3f6d00-405b-11ea-95cc-45eb2a706753.jpg)